sartography/SpiffWorkflow/doc/bpmn/advanced.rst

       <bpmn:outgoing>Flow_06k811b</bpmn:outgoing>
     </bpmn:serviceTask>

-Getting this information into the task is a little bit beyond the scope of this tutorial, as it involves more than just SpiffWorkflow.
-I hand edited this XML; I do not recommend that (though it worked well enough for this case).
+Getting this information into the XML is a little bit beyond the scope of this tutorial, as it involves more than just SpiffWorkflow.
+I hand edited it for this case, but you can hardly ask your BPMN authors to do that!

-Our `bpmn.js <https://github.com/sartography/bpmn-js-spiffworkflow>`_ has a means of providing a list of services and their parameters that can be displayed to a BPMN author.
-There is an example of hard-coding a list of services in `app.js <https://github.com/sartography/bpmn-js-spiffworkflow/blob/0a9db509a0e85aa7adecc8301d8fbca9db75ac7c/app/app.js#L47>`_ and as suggested, you could replace this with a API call.
+Our `modeler <https://github.com/sartography/bpmn-js-spiffworkflow>`_ has a means of providing a list of services and their parameters that can be displayed to a BPMN author in the Service Task configurtion panel.
+There is an example of hard-coding a list of services in
+`app.js <https://github.com/sartography/bpmn-js-spiffworkflow/blob/0a9db509a0e85aa7adecc8301d8fbca9db75ac7c/app/app.js#L47>`_
+and as suggested, it would be reasonably straightforward to replace this with a API call.
+SpiffArena has robust mechanisms for handling this that might serve as a model for you.

-How this all works is obviously heavily dependent on your application, so we won't go into further detail here.
+How this all works is obviously heavily dependent on your application, so we won't go into further detail here, except to give you a bare bones starting point for implementing something yourself that meets your own needs.

 To run this workflow (you'll have to manually change which script engine you import):